sarah11918/docsfordev/src/pages/en/chapter9.md

 ## Goals and Metrics

- Don't forget that you and your user different sets of goals!
+ Don't forget that you and your user have different sets of goals!
 Your reader's goals are smaller, and more specific.

 | Org Goals | User Goals |
 |-----:|:-----:|